Botanical Name: Alocasia x amazonica

 Water: Keep soil moist spring through fall when plant is actively growing.
 Water sparingly in winter, allowing soil to become almost dry between waterings.

 Humidity: Requires moist air, preferably 50% relative humidity or higher.
-Use a room humidifier for best results.
+Use a humidifier near the plant for best results.

 Temperature: Average to warm 65-75°F/18-24°C.